 Handy tips on how to get the most out of the space under your bed

 The space under your bed can be a storage boon especially in small apartments but it is all too easy for this area to become a dumping ground.
 The key, as with all organisation projects, is to first streamline what you want to store.
-Get rid of anything you don’t want, need or have use for.
+Get rid of anything you don’t want, need or have use for and make your bedroom design look more spacious.

 Set it straight